 The least expensive of all dental crown types, resin or plastic crowns lack the glass-like aesthetic qualities that porcelain crowns have.
 The material also stains over time and is not as strong or natural looking as their porcelain/ ceramic counterparts.

 A cross between metal and porcelain crowns, PFMs consist of a metal substructure that is layered with a veneer of porcelain, fused to the metal in a high heat oven.
 This hybrid composition gives the crown a tough underlying structure with a tooth-coloured exterior.
 PFM crowns are strong and may be used for either front or back teeth.
 However, whilst they can be closely matched to natural teeth, the metal substructure inhibits the transmission of light through the tooth and crown, and these types of restorations can look quite dull and opaque.
 The underlying metal can also show through as a dark edge underneath the tooth’s gum line, or indeed, be fully exposed in the event of some soft tissue (gum) recession.

-To find out how Macquarie Street Centre can make a dramatic difference to your smile with dental crowns and other cosmetic procedures, call our friendly Sydney CBD Clinic at (02) 9247 1394.
+To find out how Dr Dunn can make a dramatic difference to your smile with dental crowns and other cosmetic procedures, contact our friendly Sydney CBD Clinic at (02) 9247 1394.